 Any newborn hearing screening program should allow the identification of as many newborns as possible who have hearing issues, while excluding those that don’t.
 It’s important that screening test programs have a less than 5 percent failure rate.

-The detection of all newborns with hearing loss before age 6 months is now a realistic and attainable goal; thanks to universal newborn screening programs.
+The detection of all newborns with sensorineural hearing loss before age 6 months is now a realistic and attainable goal; thanks to universal newborn screening programs.
 In the years before, parents and pediatricians often did not suspect a hearing loss until the age of 2, long after critical language milestones have occurred.
 Technology now permits for the development of reliable screening tools that can be used to identify hearing problems as soon as 3 months of age.